 Overview

 Now more than ever, global knowledge, language abilities and international experience are crucial for students preparing to enter a global workforce.
-The Bachelor of Arts in Global Studies, which is administered by the Global Studies Program, prepares students for just that by combining bedrock instruction in multiple disciplines with foreign language instruction, regional enrichment and specialization in one of three thematic areas: global security, global economy, or global cultures.
+The Bachelor of Arts in Global Studies, which is administered by the Global Studies Program, prepares students for just that by combining bedrock instruction in multiple disciplines with foreign language instruction, regional enrichment and specialization in one of four thematic areas: culture, economy, security, and Latin America.
 The Global Studies major goes beyond work done in other majors by exposing students to interdisciplinary perspectives on the world.
-Students gain advanced knowledge about international cultures and perspectives as well as essential skills like critical thinking and effective communication that are prized by every professional industry.
+Students gain advanced knowledge about international cultures, societies, and economies as well as essential skills like critical thinking and effective communication that are prized by every profession.

 A BA in Global Studies prepares students to

-- Communicate ideas about global issues effectively through written work, oral expression and digital communication tools;
+- Communicate ideas about global issues effectively through written work, presentation, and digital communication tools;

-- Look beyond local and national boundaries to see themselves as part of a global network, the sustainability of which requires ethical and moral forthrightness;
+- Look beyond local and national boundaries to see themselves as part of a global society;

-- Experience other cultures by studying a world language and participating in a regional enrichment experience such as study abroad; and
+- Experience other cultures by studying a world language, studying abroad, and taking regional enrichment courses; and

 - Thrive professionally in a variety of careers in an increasingly global marketplace.